CMSSoftGand/Tupel/Tupel/readme.txt

 // Pileup weighting.
 To update the pileup distributions run the script below.
 It will store the data pileup distributions for different min.bias cross section in data/pileupWgts.root python scripts/runPileupEstimation.py --json data/era2016/Data13TeV_SingleMuon_lumis.json --out data/era2016/pileupWgts.root

+// B-tagging.
+To apply corrections to the simulation one needs the expected efficiencies stored somwewhere.
+The script below will project the jet pT spectrum from the TTbar sample before and after applying b-tagging, to compute the expecte efficiencies.
+The result will be stored in data/expTageff.root
+>>

 extra info: